kevinlin311tw/Caffe-DeepBinaryCode/README.md

 ## Train SSDH on another dataset

 It should be easy to train the model using another dataset as long as that dataset has label annotations.

-You need to convert the dataset into leveldb/lmdb format using "create_imagenet.sh".
-We will show you how to do this.
+  0. Convert your training/test set into leveldb/lmdb format using `create_imagenet.sh`.
+  0. Modify the `source` in `/example/SSDH/train_val.prototxt` to link to your training/test set.
+  0. Run `./examples/SSDH/train.sh`, and start training on your dataset.

 ## Contact